Ed94/My-Star-Explorer/README.md

 # My-Star-Explorer
 Because Github's "Your Stars" is a pain to sift through.
 First stage of this is to just get all of them dumped in some sort of categorical form.
-Later on I might use some sort os script or UI tool to make each start into an element and give them tags so they can viewed in different sorts.
-Can most likely be aided by the github api.
+Later on I might use some sort of script or UI tool to make each start into an element and give them tags so they can viewed in different sorts.
+Can most likely be aided by the GitHub API.
 Would be cool to expand this tool possibly as a sort of public repo search engine.

 # 2D

 [aseprite / aseprite](https://github.com/aseprite/aseprite) : Animated sprite editor & pixel art tool (Windows, macOS, Linux)
 [KDE / krita](https://github.com/KDE/krita) : Krita is a free and open source cross-platform application that offers an end-to-end solution for creating digital art files from scratch built on the KDE and Qt frameworks.
+[serge-rgb / milton](https://github.com/serge-rgb/milton) : An infinite-canvas paint program
 [piskelapp / piskel](https://github.com/piskelapp/piskel) : A simple web-based tool for Spriting and Pixel art.
 [maierfelix / poxi](https://github.com/maierfelix/poxi) : A flat pixel art editor
 [lllyasviel / style2paints](https://github.com/lllyasviel/style2paints) : sketch + style = paints 🎨 (TOG2018/SIGGRAPH2018ASIA)